MaxiCabanas/MaxiCabanas.github.io/content/english/projects/liberation-squad/_index.md

 badges:
     - IA
     - Gameplay
+    - Editor tools
+importance: 1
+studio: "hpc"
 ---

 Stealth tactical game about rescuing animals from awful places.
+Worked on the behavior (AI) of several different animals and two different enemies.

-Canceled / delayed indefinitely.
+Also worked on various gameplay elements, such as interactables objects, characters abilities and core systems Canceled / delayed indefinitely.